Q-transmon-xmon/EDA-Q/README.md

 ### Contributors

-Thank you to all those who contributed.
+Thanks to all the collaborators.

 [@Institute of Physics, Chinese Academy of Sciences]() <br>
 [@CIQTEK Co.,Ltd]() <br>